Position

 - Harvest in early July and enjoy in pudding, jelly, or fresh

 Whitecurrant White Versailles is a fantastic choice for gardeners looking for a hardy, heavy-cropping whitecurrant with a sweet flavour.
-Whether growing in a pot or in a garden bed, it rewards with reliable crops year after year.
+Whether growing in a pot or a garden bed, it rewards with reliable crops year after year.

-To see the RHS article please click here
+To see the RHS article, please click here

-For more information on Fruit for your garden please click here
+For more information on Fruit for your garden, please click here

 Frequently Asked Questions